How To Bring Your Own Carrier To Microsoft Teams (BYOC)

 Isn’t native Teams Calling easier?

-• You don’t plan to scale to a larger number of users
+• You don’t plan to scale significantly

 Isn’t native Teams Calling cheaper?